Kent570/gesture_play/README.md

+Gesture Play Chrome Extension
+**Project Overview**
+Gesture Play is a Chrome extension that allows users to control video playback and interact with a virtual cursor using hand gestures.
+This project developed based on gesture recognition and specch recognition to enable hands free control.
+It provides the alternative way to interact with web contents.

+**Why Gesture Play is Useful**
+Gesture Play offers contactless approach to browsing and video control, making it ideal for situations where traditional input methods are inconvenient or inaccessibel.
+This extentions is perfect for users who have limitation to use traditional input methods.

+**Getting Started**
 This is a Chrome extension that can control video and simulate a virtual cursor by gestures.

 Everything that is needed are in src